“I’ve got an appointment on Monday to apply for a federal grant, for computer classes at Cyberstealth Industries,” I looked over at him, and smiled.

 “Oh, yes,” Mike said, “This is a number station.
 Sure, it’s considered cold war technology, but we use these coded messages, and ciphers for covert operations (to communicate with spies from other countries, and disaster-relief protocol.)

 I chose the data entry position.
 One evening, when I was keying data into the computer, I came across a strange file.
 It refused to open.
 A message appeared.
 “Security clearance required.”

 I typed in the only thing that came into my mind, “Cicada 3301.”

 After reading the contents within the file, I became sick.
 My stomach was in knots, and I couldn’t breathe.
 Apparently, the government was using a form of mind control, through the number stations, to get the population to conform.
-Those who are immune to this technique, are thrown into FEMA camps.
+Those who are immune to this technique, are thrown into federal re-education camps.
 The project was known as HK-Ultra.